|About the Internet Hunt

 1. What is the Internet?

-2. Use The New Dictionary of Cultural Literacy to explain the meaning of these terms.
+2. Use Dictionary.com to explain the meaning of these terms.

 a.
 Denial-of-service attack